 3. YOUR WEBSITE IS NOT BRANDED PROPERLY.

 If your site is not brand properly, your audience will leave.
-People will see you as a professional blogger if you are branding is positioned properly.
+Wherever you are, you need to look like a real, professional person.
+You can get your website designed in Singapore if that’s where most of your readers come from, or get a professional from Vancouver to take a look at the site if that’s where you live.
+Your site needs to be suited to the people who read it most.
+People will see you as a professional blogger if you are branding is positioned properly, which is why if you don’t know how to set up a brand it can be worth turning to Birmingham Web Design or similar agencies to help you get started or to re-configure your blog for your audience.
 For example, I recently had to switch over my branding from a corporate look to more of a personal brand.
 While I have a few corporate clients the majority of my work comes from my online business.
 When I took a hard look at my website, I realized it wasn’t reflecting what I actually do online which is blogging and coaching.
 Great thing, I have a fabulous designer in house who pointed this out to me.

 4.YOUR SITE IS NOT FOCUSED.

 I get it!
 You have a lot of interests and want to blog about them all.
 Have you heard the phrase Jack of Trades, Master of None?
 From my experience, that means very little income.
 When you master a craft and niche it down, you stand to make a small fortune.